Davi-Guindani/Davi-Guindani/README.md

 ### Hey there, Davi Guindani and I am a Software Developer.

-- Today I work at Focus Consultoria as a Fullstack JavaScript Developer
+- Today I work at Focus Consultoria as a Software Engineer Intern
 - Studying JavaScript (React and Node)
 - Dream of being a game developer